 Garmin Forerunner 305 (2.72 Ounces):

-For individuals that are serious about getting fit, the Garmin Forerunner 305 is vital piece of equipment.
+For individuals that are serious about getting fit, the Garmin Forerunner 305 is a vital piece of equipment.
 Overall, this device will monitor your heart rate, calories burned, and rate of speed.
 Individuals that want to sprint or monitor themselves for shorter periods of time are sure to appreciate the capacity of this equipment.

 In addition, if you tend to get lost easily on nature trails, or around the neighborhood, the Garmin Forerunner 305 also has some rudimentary mapping capabilities.
-While these maps may not be as detailed as the ones you receive in a GPS of your car, they can help you navigate from one point to another, as well as return to a previous point.
+While these maps may not be as detailed as the ones you receive in a GPS of your car, they can help you navigate from one point to another, as well as a return to a previous point.